Skip to content

 Why is this bad?

-We cannot modify variables that are declared using const keyword.
-It will raise a runtime error.
+We cannot modify variables that are declared using the const keyword, as it will raise a runtime error.

 Examples of incorrect code for this rule: